 A. No. Your employer must purchase the bicycle/equipment.

-A. The tax relief on the cost of a bicycle and equipment is allowed once in each period of five years.
+A. The tax relief on the cost of a bicycle and equipment is allowed once in each period of four years.
 The scheme is designed in this way partly to limit its cost to the Exchequer.
 However, it also reflects what would be regarded as a reasonable lifespan for a bicycle.

 Q. I’ve had a few employees contact me about the scheme.
 What steps must I take to avail of it?